MrBrain-YT/United-Systems-Core/README.md

     ```bash
     usc code "package_name"
     ```

+    When you create a package, you will automatically create a python file with an example of the package home page

 - After you have created a package template and started modifying it, you should follow certain rules: